vbharadwaj-bk/fast_tensor_leverage/README.md

 <https://github.com/nlohmann/json>.
 It is published
 under an MIT license.

 ## Requirements
 You need GCC 11.2+, OpenMP, and an install of the BLAS and LAPACK.
-This code has been tested with OpenBLAS;
-we make no guarantees for Intel MKL or other BLAS implementations.
-If you decide to use MKL, either a) use the Intel C++ compiler instead of GCC or b) if you use GCC, link MKL in sequential mode.
+This code has been tested with OpenBLAS, and we make no guarantees for Intel MKL or other BLAS implementations.
+If you decide to use MKL, either a) try using the Intel C++ compiler instead of GCC or b) if you use GCC, link MKL in sequential mode.
 We have observed segfaults when OpenMP threading is enabled in conjunction with MKL (when compiled with GCC).

 We strongly recommended that you install Intel
 Thread Building Blocks (TBB), but this is not